Micgreat/DevOps/Capstone-Projects/02.MarketPeak_Ecommerce/README.md

 ![img16](./img/18.keygen.png)

-3. Entered the directory where the key is located to copy out and paste in github
+3. located the directory where the key is located to copy out and paste in github

 ![img17](./img/21.catkey.png)

 b. ssh pasted in github under settings

 ![img18](./img/22.githubssh.png)